19025 Red S Nutrition Calorie Defeciency Blog 1200×675

 What are the Symptoms of RED-S?

 RED-S results in adverse health and athletic performance consequences.
 As mentioned above, when in LEA, the body will try to save energy by putting some systems into “energy saving mode,” including the slowing of bone turnover.
 This increases the risk of bone stress responses, including stress fracture.
-The body will also dampen production of hormones in the reproductive system, including oestrogen and progesterone in women and testosterone in men.
-Hormones are important for driving the adaptations to exercise, so any disruption of this system, including that caused by LEA, will reduce the effectiveness of training and hence athletic performance.
+The body will also dampen the production of hormones in the reproductive system, including oestrogen and progesterone in women and testosterone in men.
+Hormones are important for driving the adaptations to exercise, so any disruption of this system, including that caused by LEA, will reduce the effectiveness of training and, hence, athletic performance.

 Who is at Risk of Developing RED-S?

-Athletes at risk of developing RED-S are those involved in gravitational sports where a high power-to-weight ratio confers a performance advantage (i.e. road cyclists, runners, triathletes and climbers), weight category sports such as boxing, and lightweight rowing, and aesthetic sports including diving, gymnastics, and dance.
+Athletes at risk of developing RED-S are those involved in gravitational sports where a high power-to-weight ratio confers a performance advantage (i.e., road cyclists, runners, triathletes and climbers), weight category sports such as boxing and lightweight rowing, and aesthetic sports including diving, gymnastics, and dance.

 How to identify RED-S?

-In the situation of sustained LEA, metabolic rate will slow to conserve calories, and the hormonal changes will signal the body to increase body fat and decrease muscle.
+In the situation of sustained LEA, the metabolic rate will slow to conserve calories, and the hormonal changes will signal the body to increase body fat and decrease muscle.
 Therefore, it becomes increasingly difficult to lose weight or change body composition in LEA, which the athlete may interpret as not restricting enough or training hard enough.
 In other words, it’s very easy for a vicious circle to develop.

 So if weight loss is not a sign of LEA, what is?
-In females of reproductive age, regardless of how much exercise is being undertaken, menstrual periods are sign that hormones are at a healthy level.
-Regular menstruation could even be considered as a training metric, as shown by Gwen Jorgensen on her TrainingPeaks plan, which she made public last year.
+In females of reproductive age, regardless of how much exercise is being undertaken, menstrual periods are a sign that hormones are at a healthy level.
+Regular menstruation could even be considered a training metric, as shown by Gwen Jorgensen in her TrainingPeaks plan, which she made public last year.
 Other indicators suggestive of LEA in both male and female athletes are:

 • Recurrent injury (soft tissue and/or bone)